foppenm/foppenm.github.io/_posts/2021-04-11-logic-app-multi-trigger.markdown

 TIP: Pay attention to the 'Retry policy' setting when calling other Logic Apps.
 It can cause some unwanted retries.

-This is all for now, if you have any questions feel free to open a discussion on GitHub [here](https://github.com/foppenm/foppenm.github.io/discussions/4).
+This is all for now, if you have any questions feel free to post a message in the discussion on GitHub [here](https://github.com/foppenm/foppenm.github.io/discussions/4).
 Thanks for reading!